loghum/campain/3.Quests/Act 1/Shadows in the Depths.md

 ## **East Path: Trial of Mind (Trap-Based Challenges)**

 ### **East Chamber 1: The Hall of Whispers (Magical Trap Puzzle)**
+Scenario:
+The party arrives at a vast, seemingly bottomless chasm.
+The only way forward is across, but there is no visible bridge, rope, or obvious way to traverse it.
+The air shimmers faintly above the gap, and a few stray pebbles seem to hover in midair before vanishing.

+Possible Solutions & Clues:
+1. The Invisible Path (Perception/Investigation Check)
+If a character throws sand, dust, or liquid across the gap, it briefly clings to something unseen, revealing part of an invisible bridge.
+A DC 15 Perception or Investigation check might let a character spot the faint outline of the bridge.
+2. The Leap of Faith (Divine or Arcane Interaction)
+If a cleric or paladin calls upon their deity, whispers of divine encouragement may guide them to take a step forward, revealing the bridge.
+A character with a strong belief or purpose who willingly steps into the void (without testing it first) finds the bridge solid beneath their feet.
+3. The Power of Imagination (Concentration Mechanic)
+A character who describes a bridge in detail (materials, width, texture) sees it begin to take shape, but only as long as they maintain concentration (like concentrating on a spell).
+If they fail a DC 12 Intelligence check each round, the bridge flickers, forcing them to stop or risk falling.
+Failure Consequence:
+If a character steps off the wrong place or falls, they reappear at the edge where they first fell, taking 2d6 psychic or force damage from the mysterious chasm.

 ### **East Chamber 2: The Trap of Echoes (Illusory Traps & Combat)**